learnk8s/learnk8s.io/src/requests-limits/content.md

 Defining requests and limits in your containers is hard.

-Getting them right can be a dauting task unless you rely on proven scentific model to extrapolate the data.
+Getting them right can be a daunting task unless you rely on a proven scientific model to extrapolate the data.

 The Vertical Pod Autoscaler (VPA) paired with metrics server is an excellent combo to remove any sort of guesstimation from choosing requests and limits.

 _But why stopping at the recommendations?_

-If you don't want to update requests and limits after the Vertical Pod Autoscaler (VPA) recommendations, you can also configure the VPA to automatically propage the values to the Deployment.
+If you don't want to update requests and limits after the Vertical Pod Autoscaler (VPA) recommendations, you can also configure the VPA to propagate the values to the Deployment automatically.

-Using this setup, you can be sure that your Pods have always the right requests and limits as they are updated and adjusted in real time.
+Using this setup, you can be sure that your Pods always have the right requests and limits as they are updated and adjusted in real-time.

 If you wish to know more about the updater mechanism in the Vertical Pod Autoscaler (VPA), [you can read the official documentation.](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#components-of-vpa)